kunka1337/test/README.md

 ## Support

 For issues and feature requests, please open an issue on GitHub.
+We also welcome pull requests for improvements and bug fixes.